Heidi Thorne is an author and business speaker specializing in sales and marketing topics for coaches, consultants, and solopreneurs.

 Instagram.
 Pinterest.
 YouTube.
 Facebook.
 These social media networks heavily rely on one thing: Visual content, whether that's photos, images, infographics, emojis, or video.
 And visual content is only getting hotter.

 In the text-based world of blogs and Twitter, images are usually an enhancement or afterthought.
-But in today's social media universe, visual content leads, even replaces, text heavy posts.
+But in today's social media universe, visual content leads and sometimes even replaces text-heavy posts.

-So if businesses want to reach and sell to today's customers, building visual literacy skill is a must.
+So if businesses want to reach and sell to today's customers, building visual literacy skills is a must.